BITSS/ACRE/docs/02-scope.md

 > **Authors Available for Further Questions for ACRE Reproductions:** Yes/No/Unknown
 > **Open for reproductions:** Yes/No

 ### Decision Tree to Move From Candidate to Declared Paper
 To move from candidate to declared paper, you will basically need to assess if a reproduction package exists.
-Following the steps describe above, and leaving a record for each reproduction package that did not had a reproduction package will lead to a a decision tree (collection of sequential decisions) like the one outlined next.
+Following the steps describe above, and leaving a record for each reproduction package that did not had a reproduction package will lead to a a decision tree (collection of sequential decisions) like the one outlined below.

 <details><summary>View Decision Tree To Select Paper (Emma: add title and solve bug with svg) </summary>